-If you recall your high school French when addressing someone with the prefix “you,” you use the informal “TU” when you know someone or you’re close to them.
+If you recall your high school French, when addressing someone with the prefix “you,” you use the informal “TU” when you know someone or are close to them.
 You use the more formal “VOUS” if you do not know someone.
 But the rules are a little more complicated than that.
 See chart.

 Women sometimes wear a skirt or heels while riding bikes

 Although not every woman rides around on bikes in high heels, it’s completely normal to do so.
 I often see women biking to and from work wearing business attire or work clothes.
 In the summertime, women will wear their summer dresses and ride bikes around town where we live in Montpellier.

 French cuisine is famous for its delicious flavours, rich history, and intricate cooking techniques that have inspired chefs around the world.
 However, some French food traditions might seem strange or even bizarre to tourists visiting the country for the first time, from eating raw meat and raw sea urchins right out of its shell to enjoying stinky cheese, snails and frog legs.

 These food traditions might make some visitors feel a bit queasy.
 But for the French, these culinary habits are entirely normal and integral to their food culture.

 Dipping a croissant or piece of baguette into your morning cup of coffee is delicious.